spryker/spryker-docs/docs/scu/dev/spryker-code-upgrader.md

 ## Semi-automated upgrade process

-Once a week, the Upgrader checks the connected branch of your application's repository.
+Based on the upgrade schedule (once a week usually), the Spryker Code Upgrader service checks the connected branch of your application's repository.
 If new updates were released since your last upgrade, the Upgrader creates a pull request.
 The pull request contains [minor and patch module versions](/docs/scos/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.html) which you need to review and merge.
 If there are any major updates, the PR will contain instructions for a manual update.

 {% info_block infoBox "Upgrade schedule" %}